HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Key limitations of our testing methodology remain:

-- **Simulated network conditions:** Tests use controlled network environmentss
+- **Simulated network conditions:** Tests use controlled network environments
 - **Single geographic perspective:** Analysis from limited datacenter locations
 - **Cache effectiveness:** Each CDN uses proprietary technology and many, for security reasons, do not expose cache performance or depth of cache.
 - **Localization and internationalization:** Just like geographic distribution, the effects of language and geographic specific domains are also opaque to these tests.